 The most commonly seen, but not necessarily the best is the lap lever operated machine.

-Two other types of zero degree mowers are steering wheel and joystick controlled, but with a much different design.
-More recently steering wheel machines have become increasingly popular with homeowners as there is no learning curve for operation and only a couple hundred dollars more in cost.
+Two other types of zero degree machines are steering wheel and joystick controlled, but with a much different design.
+More recently steering wheel machines have become increasingly popular with some of the best residential zero turn mowers.
+They’re great because there’s no learning curve, and they only go up a couple hundred dollars in cost.
 These machines are a great option as most people already have experience with a steering wheel and it may also be good if you have no experience with lap bars.
 At the midpoint on the body an axle is mounted and connected to the rear wheels for steering control.

 Lever or Lap Bars

-Lever style or lap bar machines are controlled by two motors, one for each side of the machine, making each side rotate independently.
+Two separate motors control lever style or lap bar machines, one for each side of the machine.
+The separate motors allow for each side to rotate independently.
 Two levers forward at the same time to move straight and pulling back on both levers equally to move backwards.
 When the operator needs to turn to the right or left, the lever on the that side needs to be pushed further A forward and backward rotation of opposite tires is what give that machine it’s zero turn capability.

 ARE THEY HARD TO DRIVE?

-Z-turn machines are not for everyone, if after reading this guide your still unsure if they’re right for you than read this article on ride on mowers specifically, it will surely shed some more light on the situation.
+Z-turn machines are not for everyone, if after reading this guide your still unsure if they’re right for you than take a look at this article on ride on mowers specifically, it will surely shed some more light on your different options.

 WHY ARE THEY BETTER?

-Lastly when cutting with a traditional steering wheel type mower, after you get to the end of a pass you usually have a choice to turn around one of 3 ways.
+Lastly when cutting with a traditional steering wheel type machine, after you get to the end of a pass you usually have a choice to turn around one of 3 ways.
 Make a 3 point turn, make a wide U-type turn or to make a sharp turn which will usually leave you with a scalped and damaged lawn.
-If you’re lucky enough to own one of these top rated mowers you will be able to easily make a 180 degree turn at the end of each pass.
+If you’re lucky enough to own one of these top rated machines you will be able to easily make a 180 degree turn at the end of each pass.
 No more having to go back and forth to cut all the spots you missed when making your turn around loop.
-When patches of grass are missed and not cut they are sometimes referred to as holidays.
+These patches of grass that are missed are sometimes referred to as holidays.

 3 REASONS NOT TO PURCHASE

 #1 The main reason or answer to this question that I see time and time again has to do with cutting area.
-It it totally unnecessary to purchase an oversized walk-behind or any riding mower for that matter if you don’t have a large enough lawn to make it worthwhile.
-There are some people out there that go out and purchase the biggest and best mower on the market just because they can.
+It it totally unnecessary to purchase an oversized walk-behind or any ride on for that matter if you don’t have a large enough lawn to make it worthwhile.
+There are some people out there that go out and purchase the biggest and best residential mower on the market just because they can.

-There’s a saying that some people live by, “ Those who die with the most toys wins!”
+There’s a saying, “ Those who die with the most toys wins!”
 I can say that I’m not one of them.
 I had an uncle that had a riding lawn mower for a little patch of grass, I think it was more work and took longer for him to try to turn and maneuver the machine and turn it around than it would have been to just buzz around with a push or walk behind mower.

 WHAT SIZE ZERO TURN MOWER DO I NEED?

 Buyers need to be mindful of areas on your property where you either need to fit the machine in between two objects like a tree and a flower bed or in a gated area.
-You will be adding an extra step to you lawn care routine if your machine can’t fit in these places and you wind up having to use a smaller mower to reach them.
-It’s a good idea to measure these areas in your yard, than take note of the mower widths before purchasing.
+You will be adding an extra step to you lawn care routine if your machine can’t fit in these places and you wind up having to use additional equipment to cut these places.
+It’s a good idea to measure these areas in your yard, than take note of the machine widths before purchasing.

-To help you understand the difference, commercial machines are sometimes operated for 6-8 hours a day – 6 days a week, compared to an economy or entry-level mower that generally operates for 1-2 hours – once a week.
+To help you understand the difference, commercial machines are sometimes operated for 6-8 hours a day – 6 days a week, compared to a residential zero-turn or entry-level mower that generally operates for 1-2 hours – once a week.
 Another thing to keep in mind is that generally smaller mowers are less stable on slopes and can have some traction issues.
 They are better for mostly flat areas that are less than an acre.
 The last thing you want to do is purchase to small of a machine with a less than adequate transmission.
-An overworked and abused mower will not get the operating hours that are intended, resulting in unnecessary repairs that could have been avoided.
+An overworked and abused machine will not get the operating hours that are intended, resulting in unnecessary repairs that could have been avoided.

 WHAT IS HYDROSTATIC?

-Hydrostatic transmissions are found under the hood of almost all zero turn mowers.
-Hydrostatic transmissions have a solid reputation in quality equipment due to their simplicity to operate along with there durability.
-They are the chosen transmission for most Z-turn manufacturers.
+Under the hood of almost all zero turn mowers you can find a hydro-static transmission.
+Hydro-static transmissions have a solid reputation in quality equipment due to their simplicity to operate along with there durability.
+They are the choice transmission for most Z-turn manufacturers.
 The beauty of a hydrostatic transmission is its ability to slow down or stop without having to step on a pedal.
 As you release or lessen up the pressure on the gas pedal the mower slows down or stops accordingly.
 When you remove your foot totally the mower stands still, as if you had your foot on the brake.
 Each rear wheel has it’s own independent transmission allowing the ability to perform a zero degree turn.

-The next step up is an integrated transaxle with a 10cc variable displacement seven piston pump with a 16cc seven piston motor.
+The next step up is an integrated trans-axle with a 10 cc variable displacement seven piston pump that has a 16 cc seven piston motor.
 This series transmission also known as the EZT 2800 series.
 Things to note are less leaks, more reliability and they require less maintenance with external replaceable filters.
-If you’ll be mowing uneven terrain or might be pulling more than 250lbs than don’t think twice about purchasing a mower with without this previous transmission.
+If you’ll be mowing uneven terrain or will be pulling more than 250 lbs than don’t think twice about purchasing a mower without this type of transmission.

 Lastly,the top of the line is the 3100 series, which is very similar to the mid grade transmission except made with stronger commercial parts.
-Units that are maintained correctly may result in being the last machine you need to purchase.
-The 3100 series hydrostatic transmission is the most costly unit and mostly seen in commercial and high grade equipment.
+If you maintain your unit correctly this could very well be the last machine you purchase.
+The 3100 series hydro-static transmission is the most costly unit and mostly seen in commercial and high grade equipment.
 Furthermore, a little more money upfront can save you big bucks in the long run.

 HOW COULD I DAMAGE MY MACHINE?

 These machines are intended to cut lawns that are less than 12” tall.
 Z- Turns are NOT designed to cut pastures, fields and brush.
 Also weeds and grass that is taller than a foot you should stay clear of also.
-Some machines can will get the job done, cutting areas not intended for, but you’re only asking for problems down the road.
+Some machines can get the job done, but you’re only asking for problems down the road.
 I can assure you that if you operate your machine outside of manufacturer’s recommendations than you will surely be paying for high priced repairs and parts.
-You will not only put extra strain on your transmission but the spindles and parts will wear and break down over time.
+You will not only put extra strain on your transmission but spindles and other pricey parts will wear and break down over time.

 Most of the time when your machine is being repeatedly over worked, like cutting up too steep of hills or trying to mow long grass or strong thick weeds you will know it.
 The first indication of straining your machine will be the change in it’s sound, it will wine moan to you for mercy.
 As a result the machine will begin to slow or bog down.
 This is a sure sign that you are putting too much stress on your machine especially the transmission.
 Operating your machine this way over time, will end up costing you a steep price in unnecessary repairs.

-This answer will vary from mower to mower and depend on how many hours a week you operate it.
-It’s important to follow the manufacturer’s maintenance schedule closely and monitor the gauge on your mower.
-Lawn mowers keep track of hours operated unlike a vehicle that keeps track of the miles it is driven.
+This answer will vary between units and depend on how many hours a week you operate it.
+It’s important to follow the manufacturer’s maintenance schedule closely and monitor the hours on your machine.
+Ride ons keep track of hours operated unlike a vehicle that keeps track of the miles it is driven.